Shamiivan/travelDestiny/readMe.md

-To run the mongod : ./mongod
-and we use the syntax to connect to mongo DB as such: mongoose.connect("mongodb://localhost:27017/yelp_camp", {useNewUrlParser: true});
+To run the mongod localy : ./mongod and we use the syntax to connect to mongo DB as such: mongoose.connect("mongodb://localhost:27017/yelp_camp", {useNewUrlParser: true});

-#YelpCamp
+#Travel Destinty

 ##Initial Setup

 Add Landing Page
-Add Campgrounds Page that lists all campgrounds
-Each Campground has:
+Add and Index Page that lists all travel destination Each Campground has:

 Name